TEST-TASKS-COLLECTION/RabbitMQ_train/README.md

 - application that pushes messages into the queue

+## Consumer

+- receiving message from queue is kinda complex.
+- we'll need a callback function to a queue

+## Running the code

+- make the consumer wait
+- then make the publisher send

 ## Useful Commands

 - `rabbitmqctl list_queues` inside the container to see how many messages are in the queues along with their name